Children call 911 after finding parents' bodies after possible overdose

 The director for the Montgomery County Coroner's Office said heroin overdoses have reached "record numbers for January and February."

-"I don't know if they decided they were going to party, or went and they got a hold of this bad stuff going around town," she said, noting that her daughter should not be characterized as an "addict" or "low-life."
+"I don't know if they decided they were going to party, or went and they got a hold of this bad stuff going around town," she told NBC News, noting that her daughter should not be characterized as an "addict" or "low-life."

 But she had a bad feeling after she talked to them earlier in the day.